-tr stringl string2
+tr string1 string2

-The "translate characters" command operates on standard input----it doesn't accept a filename as a parameter.
+The "translate characters" command operates on standard input-it doesn't accept a filename as a parameter.
 Instead, it's two parameters are arbitrary strings.
-It replaces all occurences of stringl in the input with string2.
+It replaces all occurences of string1 in the input with string2.
 In addition to relatively simple commands such as tr frog toad, tr can accept more complicated commands.
 For instance, here's a quick way of converting lowercase characters into uppercase ones:

+/home/larry\$ tr [:lower:] [:upper:]

+this is a WEIRD sentence.

-/Acee/larry8 tr [:lower:] [:upper:] this is wEIAD contence.
-THIS IS A WEIAD SENTENCE. tr is fairly complex and usually used in small shell programs.
+THIS IS A WEIRD SENTENCE.

+tr is fairly complex and usually used in small shell programs.